evilwan/stakelbase/README.md

 The rotate board button does exactly that: flip the board.

+## Why HTML and Javascript?

+This tool is intended to be used on as many platforms as possible, preferably requiring only a web browser (think Android devices and chromebooks)

+As such, one of the design goals was to keep it simple and self-contained, so no external dependencies (no jquery, no node.js ...)

+In the end, it is perfectly possible to merge all Javascript code in one big file, or maybe even include it as inline Javascript code in the HTML page.

 ## Why this name?

 The name is derived from the Dutch word "stekelbees", which translates to English as "gooseberry".